ignasp/ProgLangComp_onESP32/rust-std/README.md

 For convenience, a [VS Code environment](https://esp-rs.github.io/book/tooling/text-editors-and-ides.html) can be used to edit the code.

 ## Building and flashing
-While in this directory, use `cargo build` to just build the code, or `cargo-espflash` to build and flash it onto ESP32.
+While in this directory, use `cargo build --release` to just build the code, or `cargo-espflash --release` to build and flash it onto ESP32.